 To summarize what has been covered to this point:

 The above terms are just the beginning when entering the world of SD-WAN.
-We try to stay generic here, but each vendor makes significant contributions to this list of acronyms.
+We try to stay generic here, but each vendor contributes significantly to this list of acronyms.

-Once User A has the MAC for the DNS, a request is then sent to the DNS to resolve salesforce.com (for example) to an IP address.
-Again, the process is vendor dependent, but in most cases the edge will send this request up to the controller.
+Once User A has the MAC for the DNS, a request is sent to the DNS to resolve salesforce.com (for example) to an IP address.
+Again, the process is vendor dependent, but in most cases, the edge will send this request to the controller.
 The controller evaluates the request for salesforce.com and compares it to the configured policy list.

 These instructions are then sent back down to the edge for enforcement, and the edge replies to User A’s DNS query for facebook.com with the proper IP address.
 Keep in mind that if the end user’s web browser is configured to use DoH (DNS over HTTPS), this could cause problems for some SD-WAN solutions as the browser receives the IP address back from a different DNS instead of the controller.

-User A then sends a SYN to the salesforce.com IP address to initiate the TCP handshake that is required to make a HTTPS connection.
+User A then sends a SYN to the salesforce.com IP address to initiate the TCP handshake required to make an HTTPS connection.
 The edge provisions for the connection as instructed by the controller.

-Every now and again something happens like congestion, packet loss, latency or maybe a severed WAN connection.
+Sometimes, something happens like congestion, packet loss, latency, or a severed WAN connection.
 Then what happens?
 What will the SD-WAN environment do about it?
 The answer to this is generally a significant vendor differentiator.

-Some vendors build technology into the edge devices that will routinely ping high priority destinations (like salesforce.com) to measure things like latency, packet loss and jitter.
+Some vendors build technology into the edge devices that will routinely ping high-priority destinations (like salesforce.com) to measure things like latency, packet loss, and jitter.
 Think of it as a type of synthetic monitor.
-When the edge detects that a problem exists on a connection to a high priority domain, it may balance the flows or packets to the target over multiple links.
-This is because most SD-WAN implementations support something called active/active where there are no secondary links, rather, only additional load-carrying connections.
+When the edge detects a problem on a connection to a high-priority domain, it may balance the flows or packets to the target over multiple links.
+This is because most SD-WAN implementations support something called active/active, where there are no secondary links, rather, only additional load-carrying connections.

-Beyond saving money by eliminating expensive leased lines such as MPLS and utilizing VPNs over the internet, here are some additional SD-WAN benefits:
+SD-WAN offers numerous advantages beyond cost savings by replacing expensive leased lines, such as MPLS, with VPNs over the internet.
+Here are some additional SD-WAN benefits:

-Many of the above benefits are vendor-dependent and should be tested under a load to ensure real world operation.
+Remember that many of these benefits are vendor-dependent and should be tested under load to ensure real-world operation.

-Ultimately, the only SD-WAN features that matter are the ones that will support the business critical applications in the optimal way.
-Spending extra money on things like sub-second convergence, mesh topologies, multitenancy, and multicast doesn’t matter unless they improve the user’s experience.
+Ultimately, the only SD-WAN features that matter are the ones that optimally support business-critical applications.
+Investing in additional features like sub-second convergence, mesh topologies, multitenancy, and multicast only makes sense if they enhance the user experience.

-At the end of the day, every SD-WAN vendor will tout how necessary their features are and how great their performance is.
-One of the areas that is sometimes overlooked during the sale is performance monitoring.
+Every SD-WAN vendor will tout how necessary their features are and how great their performance is.
+However, one of the areas that is sometimes overlooked during the sale is performance monitoring.
 After the SD-WAN deployment, most NetOps teams want insight into how the SD-WAN is performing.

-Companies like Cisco, Silver Peak/HPE and VMware export IPFIX, allowing network observability companies to provide performance insights into the SD-WAN fabric.
+Companies like Cisco, Silver Peak/HPE, and VMware export IPFIX, allowing network observability companies to provide performance insights into the SD-WAN fabric.
 Flow data is correlated with telemetry that is exported from the SD-WAN management platform.
-For example, the Kentik architecture provides the capability to ingest vendor-specific fields, which are very important in the SD-WAN space (e.g., Viptela: VPN Identifier, and Silver Peak: Application, Business Intent Overlay).
+For example, the Kentik architecture can ingest vendor-specific fields, which are very important in the SD-WAN space (e.g., Viptela: VPN Identifier, and Silver Peak: Application, Business Intent Overlay).